angular-ui/ui-grid/DEVELOPER.md

 Make sure not to include a preceding 'v' in the version name.
 It will be done automatically by the `bump` task.

     # Optionally set the version manually: grunt bump-only --setversion=3.0.1-rc.1
+    npm run bump
     grunt bump-only
-    grunt changelog
     grunt bump-commit

-Then push the changes to origin/master and Travis will take care of the rest!
+Then push the changes to origin/master and Github actions will take care of the rest!

     git push origin master --tags